-- (2) An appreciation of the ethical responsibilities of the profession; - (3) A mastery of the communication and other skills relevant to the tasks and purposes of the profession PROFESSIONAL CONTEXTUAL REQUIREMENT. - 2.
-Develop a comprehensive understanding of, and sense of responsibility for, the general intellectual, cultural and social tradition they have inherited appropriate to university graduates GENERAL EDUCATION REQUIREMENT. - 3.
+- a.
+Receive a thorough education in the professional or major fields of specialised study which they have chosen - CORE PROFESSIONAL REQUIREMENT - b.
+Acquire an adequate understanding of the social context in which they will function as professionals as a result of their developing: - (1) An understanding of the modes of critical thought relevant to the evaluation and development of the knowledge base of the profession, that is, of the prevailing "paradigm" of the profession; - (2) An appreciation of the ethical responsibilities of the profession; - (3) A mastery of the communication and other skills relevant to the tasks and purposes of the profession PROFESSIONAL CONTEXTUAL REQUIREMENT. - Develop a comprehensive understanding of, and sense of responsibility for, the general intellectual, cultural and social tradition they have inherited appropriate to university graduates - GENERAL EDUCATION REQUIREMENT. - 3.
 The integrating component of the undergraduate curriculum CONSIDERATION OF SOCIAL PURPOSE, SOCIAL RESPONSIBILITY AND PROFESSIONAL ETHICS is the attempt systematically to address and democratically to answer the question: